 The deadline to request verification is one week into the term.
 Please consult the Yale College Calendar of Pertinent Deadlines for the current deadline.

 Verified participants in this program must submit a Yale Undergraduate Auditing Course form for each course they seek to audit.
-Forms are available online and in the Special Programs Office at 1 Prospect Street, in the Academic Affairs suite (lower level).

 Which courses may I audit?

 The Yale Alumni Auditing Program offers access to Yale College (undergraduate) courses (i.e., courses numbered between 100-499 only).
 First-year and Residential College Seminars are not open to auditors.

 May I audit a graduate or professional school course?

 To audit a course in one of Yale’s graduate or professional schools (i.e., courses numbered 500-999), contact that school directly to inquire about their auditing procedures.
 The Yale Alumni Auditing Program offers access to undergraduate courses only.